UKCloud/documentation/articles/other/other-how-delete-sso-user.md

      -d client_id=portal.ukcloud | jq -r '.access_token')
      ```

-    This returns a single sign on token to use for authenticating calls to the IDAM API.
+    This returns an SSO token to use for authenticating calls to the IDAM API.
 For example:

     ``` json
     {